Bubble Bobble: Bub and Bob are described as two Brontosaurus buddies.

 Subverted with Snivy, Servine, and Serperior.
 While they are said to be snakes, they do have limbs (Snivy and Servine have both arms and legs while Serperior just has arm-like frills).
 Justified, in that prehistoric snakes did have limbs.

-Tranquil is said to be a pigeon, and the Pokémon but looks more like a cross between a pheasant and a hawk.
+Tranquil is said to be a pigeon, but the Pokémon looks more like a cross between a pheasant and a hawk.

-Stunky and Skuntank are supposed to look like skunks, but they have cat heads instead.
+Stunky and Skuntank are supposed to look like skunks, but they have cat heads instead note as in, polecats, a common name for mustelinids (weasels), including skunks. .
 Also, Skuntank looks more like a honey badger than an actual skunk.

 Shelmet is supposed to be a snail, but snails don't wear helmets.
 Or dress like ninjas.